unicef/publicgoods-toolkit/introduction.md

 "Copyleft" is a play on words.
 Whereas copyright is typically used to prevent people from sharing software, copyleft requires that permission to share attach to at least some of what you build.
-Copyleft restricts your ability to make non-open source software from open source ingredients.
+Copyleft restricts your ability to make non-open-source software from open-source ingredients.
 This is a bargain designed to nurture a commons of shared software-- when you distribute software that is built on code from the commons, sometimes that newly made software must join the commons too.